 When you log in to a cPanel account you can see how the cPanel appears.
 Here’s an example screenshot from an InMotion Hosting shared hosting account:

 Each of these sections will have several options that you can use to work with the server assigned to your account.
 Here’s a very common option under Files:

 You can see the File Manager application under the Files section of the cPanel.
 This application allows you to manipulate the files on your server.
 There are many other functions included with the cPanel account.
 If you wish to learn more about them, please see the cPanel Education Channel.

 cPanel accounts for Business level accounts (shared hosting) are handled by administrators or by automated processes developed by your hosting service.
 If you are a VPS or Dedicated server administrator you will be able to use the Web Host Manager (another cPanel-developed interface) to manage the server at a higher level than cPanel.
 You can also subscribe as a Reseller that creates cPanel accounts for the purpose of reselling hosting services.
 With the appropriate access, you can create and manage cPanel accounts through the Web Host Manager (WHM).
 Here’s an example of the view you would see multiple cPanel accounts as an administrator in WHM:

 The Web Host Manager controls all aspects of the creation of the cPanel account through predefined configurations called packages.
 You can also directly modify the configuration of an individual cPanel account.
 Click here to learn more about creating cPanel accounts in WHM.

 Congratulations!
 You’re now familiar with the typical cPanel account and how they can be created.
-Also, be aware that a cPanel account can refer to the entire instance (all the files, emails, databases, etc. that make up the account).
-The cPanel account that can be transferred from one cPanel server to another.
+Also, be aware that a cPanel account can refer to the entire instance (all the files, emails, databases, etc. that make up the account). cPanel accounts can be transferred from one cPanel server to another.